Circassians in Jordan: Culture and identity

 The Circassian settlers mainly spoke the Adyghe dialects of Kabardian, Shapsug, Abzakh and Bzhedug, but there were also Abkhazian and Dagestani language speakers.
 Historically Circassians identified themselves as "Adyghe" while the term "Circassians" was historically used by outsiders, such as Turks, Arabs, Russians and Europeans.
 Today the diaspora communities, including the Jordanian Circassians, use both terms interchangeably.
-The group's cultural identity in Jordan is mainly shaped by their self-images as a displaced people and as settlers and Muslims.
+The group's cultural identity in Jordan is mainly shaped by their self-images as a displaced people, as settlers, and Muslims.
 Beginning in the 1950s, Circassian ethnic associations and youth clubs began holding performances centered on the theme of expulsion and emigration from the Caucasus and resettlement in Jordan, which often elicited emotional responses by Circassian audiences.
 Eventually the performances were made in front of mixed Circassian and Arab spectators in major national cultural events, including the annual Jerash Festival of Arts.
 The performances typically omit the early conflicts with the indigenous Arabs and focus on the ordeals of the exodus, the first harvests and the construction of the first Circassian homes in Jordan.
 The self-image promoted is of a brave community of hardy men and women that long endured suffering.

 In front of the Circassians Charity Association in Amman, 1958.

 In 1932 Jordan's oldest charity, the Circassian Charity Association, was established to assist the poor and grant scholarships to Circassians to study at universities in Kabardino-Balkaria and the Adygea Republic.
 The Al-Ahli Club, founded in 1944, promoted Circassian engagement in sports and social and cultural events in Jordan and other countries, while the establishment of the Folklore Committee in 1993 helped promote Circassian traditional song and dance.
 Today, an estimated 17% of the Circassian community in Jordan speak Adyghe.

 Circassians, together with Chechens, are mandated 3 seats in the Jordanian parliament.
 However, Circassians also produce a disproportionate amount of ministers, which some Jordanians regard as an unofficial quota.